deepskystacker/DSS/.github/ISSUE_TEMPLATE/⚠️-please-raise-any-issues--bugs-or-enhancement-requests-on-the-deepskystacker-mailing-list-at-groups-io---please-supply-the-information-listed-below-in-your-email-⚠️.md

 ---

 **Check the Wiki**
-Before you report any issues it is worth checking the DeepSkyStacker Wiki at <https://groups.io/g/DeepSkyStacker/wiki>
+Before you report any issues it is worth checking the [DeepSkyStacker Wiki](https://groups.io/g/DeepSkyStacker/wiki)

 **Describe the bug**
 A clear and concise description of what the bug is.
 Please specify the version of DeepSkyStacker and if relevant whether the problem is with DeepSkyStacker Live or DeepSkyStacker Command Line